By: CS2113-AY1819S1-W12-1 Since: Aug 2018

 -

-— Writes the name, phone, address, and email of all persons in the current address book to/data/jithub.csv
+CsvWriter#write()— Writes the name, phone, address, and email of all persons in the current address book to/data/jithub.csv, and overwrites the file if an older version is available.

-This operation is exposed in the Model
+This operation is exposed in the Model interface as Model#exportAddressBook().

 Given below is an example usage scenario and how the exportall mechanism behaves at each step.

 Step 1.
-The user calls the exportall command with exportall csv
+The user calls the exportall command with exportall csv.

 Step 2.
 The LogicManager calls parseCommand with the user input.